leetcode-1533/y1275963.github.io/_posts/2015-04-04-foward-dtftdiscrite-time-fourier-transform-visualiztion-using-python.md

 And then I decided to do something to help me visualize the images.

 Ok.
-Let put aside the physicial backgroud about the Forward DTFT, and I will not tell you it is the inner product of the signal x[n] with the arbitary sinusoid function at frequency $$\omega$$.
+Let put aside the physical background about the Forward DTFT, and I will not tell you it is the inner product of the signal x[n] with the arbitrary sinusoid function at frequency $$\omega$$.
 What we want to visualize is the magnitude of the following: